grmangoxx/balatro-ios-build/README.md

 - **Sideloadly** – supports free Apple IDs
 - **ESign** – direct install from iOS
 - **TrollStore** – for devices using TrollStore-compatible iOS versions

 ---

-## 📦 Notes

-- No source code or app icon included
-- `.ipa` file only – check [Releases](../../releases) tab
-- You must legally own the game to support the developers

----